V4Fire/Client/src/core/data/README.md

 ### Decorating a request function
 #### Request methods

-The default implementation of a data provider have association between HTTP request methods and the provider methods:
+The default implementation of a data provider has association between HTTP request methods and the provider methods:

 ```js
 {